 Throughout our discussions we noted the differing perspectives of academics and peace practitioners in addressing these tensions.
 While not always emphasizing the opposing sides of these dichotomies, academics and practitioners often expressed different approaches to developing knowledge, different emphases on the general versus the particular, and different timelines for taking action.
 However, one central concept brought these communities together both in terms of developing trust with one another and trust among local communities affected by violence: relationships.
 Time and again our symposium returned to the centrality of sustained relationships as the foundation for trust within local communities, between local communities and global actors, and among academics and practitioners seeking to build peace in communities and societies affected by violence.
-Our participants expressed a strong commitment to fostering and sustaining relationships.
+Our participants expressed a strong commitment to fostering and sustaining relationships across all of these divides.
+We believe that the construction of peace depends upon these relationships.
 The Conflict to Peace Lab is also committed to sustaining these relationships and we look forward to seeing what we can build together.